androidwiltron/craiggoddenpayne.github.io/_posts/2019-3-26-mainline-feature-toggles.md

   layout="responsive">
 </amp-img>

 ...said no developer ever!!

 Yet its something that happens all the time.
 There are some great options out there, but the last 3 or 4 years or so, I have worked exclusively on the mainline using feature toggles.

-The worst merge conflicts I've had to deal with are when a couple of developers have worked on conflicting code, and its only every at most a couple days old.
+The worst merge conflicts I've had to deal with are when a couple of developers have worked on conflicting code, and its only ever at most a couple days old.

 <amp-img src="/assets/img/mainline/merge.png"
   width="1184"